 Whether it’s just as you imagined or not, I feel like our assumptions about mountain living are that it’s poor, dirty, and houses were unpainted and without adornment.
 We almost automatically think that a house such as the structure on set wouldn’t be sitting on a mountain ridge in the wild backcountry of Colonial North Carolina.
 Granted, the 18th century certainly lacked the construction technology we have today, but, just like today, if someone is well-off financially, they could afford all that modern life offered.
 There are several homes from the time period of the Fraser’s North Carolina that are still standing, and I’m going to share a bit of history about each one with you!
 (Disclaimer: I am not an architectural historian by any means–heck, I’m not even a historian, period!
 I love houses, and I especially love Colonial homes.
 I don’t claim to know all of the technical stuff, but hope you can enjoy reading my ramblings about these great finds in North Carolina!)

-The two houses of interest that would’ve been standing in the Frasers’ time are the Lane House, and the Cupola House.
-Now, the Lane House is not a big fancy place, but it is important to North Carolina.
+The two houses of interest that would’ve been standing in the Frasers’ time are the Lane House and the Cupola House.
+Now, the Lane House is not a big nor a fancy place, but it is important to North Carolina.
 The Lane House was discovered to have been built around 1719, making it the oldest house in the state!
 Recently, new owners were having it renovated for renting.
 A carpenter saw some of the wood under the layers of modern materials, and alerted the owners.
 Experts were called in, and after performing dendrochronological research, they estimated the age of the structure.
 (More about the discovery of this architecural treasure from NC Department of Natural Resources.)